eerkaijun/eerkaijun.github.io/docs/work.md

 ### Monad

-I'm currently working with the Monad team to build a fully on-chain limit order book.
+I'm currently working with the Monad team to build the consensus client.
+It is a derivative of the Hotstuff consensus mechanism with improvements proposed in DiemBFT.
+More to come soon.

+I also built a fully on-chain limit order book.
 Fundamentally, the main advantage of an order book over an AMM is much lower slippage.
 However, order book has not really taken off due to the higher gas cost (AMM uses approximation in terms of pricing hence simpler computation).
 We believe Monad has sufficiently cheap gas to make an order book feasible.
-More to come soon.

 ### Arrow Markets